kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <details>

 <summary>Encryption at rest with Longhorn</summary>
-To get started, use a cluster-wide key for all volumes like this,
+To get started, use a cluster-wide key for all volumes like this:

 ```yaml
 apiVersion: v1
 kind: Secret